olivertwistor/olivertwistor/README.md

 ## Programming languages

 My main programming language is Java, but I also use PHP, HTML/CSS, Python and C#.
 Recently, I've also delved into the wondrous world of JavaScript and specifically Node.js.
-My next language in my to-learn list is GDScript, a scripting language for the [Godot game engine](https://godotengine.org/).
+I have also started working with [Godot](https://godotengine.org/) and GDScript.